pgpavlides/php_garden/README.md

 ```

+#### 👉 Double-quoted strings:
-- **Double-quoted strings**: These strings are more flexible, as they can interpret escape sequences (like \n for newline or \t for tab) and expand variables within the string.
+These strings are more flexible, as they can interpret escape sequences (like \n for newline or \t for tab) and expand variables within the string.

 ```php
 $name = 'Alice';